top of page

 To extend the learning beyond the classroom, we have created a sensory area using planting to connect the children with the seasons and excite the senses through sound, texture, sight and smell.

-There is an investigation area with an insect habitat pile to attract wildlife into the garden, a music area, a cooking area, a bamboo retreat and opportunities to grow fruit and vegetables.
+There is an investigation area with an insect habitat pile to attract wildlife into the garden, a music area, a cooking area, a bamboo retreat and opportunities to grow fruit and vegetables as part of our commitment to becoming more sustainable and learn about the world.

 The Woodland